Advertiser Disclosure

 Types of Stafford Student Loans

-There are two types of Stafford loans — subsidized and unsubsidized — and each type has different financial-need requirements and benefits.
+As we mentioned, the two types of Stafford loans were subsidized and unsubsidized.
+Each type had different financial-need requirements and benefits.

 Subsidized Stafford Loans

-Subsidized Stafford loans are the most desirable student loans because the government pays the interest on your loan while you’re in school, during the six-month grace period after school and during a period of deferment if you are having financial trouble after graduation.
+Subsidized Stafford loans were the most desirable student loans because the government paid the interest on the loan while the borrower was in school, during the six-month grace period after school and during a period of deferment if the borrower had financial trouble after graduation.
+These loans were awarded based on financial need.

-Other key elements of subsidized Stafford loans include:
+Other key elements of subsidized Stafford loans included:

 • Subsidized interest while in school